 In the sustainable development goals for the 2030 agenda, there are a significant number of human rights commitments.
 These are aiming for equal and inclusive opportunities for people around the world.

 By working strategically with businesses, governments and other large economic actors, there is an aim to provide better food resources, housing and education for those less fortunate.
-In order to assess human rights development, states are encouraged to analyse economic, social and environmental policies and impacts throughout the processes.
+In order to assess human rights development, states are encouraged to analyze economic, social, and environmental policies and impacts throughout the processes.

 Examples of Sustainable Development